About FERPA and Granting Access

-You may inspect and review your Education Record.
-You must be able to inspect and review your Education Records within a maximum of 45 days after their request to do so.
+A student may inspect and review his or her education record within a maximum of 45 days after he or she requests to do so.

-For information about FERPA, please view the Family Educational Rights and Privacy Act (FERPA) Policy.
+For more detailed information about Drexel's FERPA policy, please view the Family Educational Rights and Privacy Act (FERPA) Policy.